A cautionary tale of reinventing the wheel and history repeating itself in the name of blockchain

 Recently I’ve been looking into blockchain for decentralised identity and authentication.
 I’m not sure how I feel about blockchain for authentication yet, but I can definitely see the befits of having some sort of decentralised identity system.
 It turns out there are a lot of identity blockchain projects out there already, some even have released products (and yes, others already gone bust).

 This article pairs with another article: “Technical Review of Civic’s Secure Identity Platform”.
-The verdict is that the current implementation has some very strange design decisions that do not add anything to the overall security.
-Instead, a standardised approach should have been taken using OAuth or OpenID Connect, as opposed to the current self-rolled authentication protocol.
+The verdict of which is that the current implementation has some bizarre design decisions that do not add anything to the overall security.
+Instead, a standardized approach should have been taken using OAuth or OpenID Connect, as opposed to the current self-rolled authentication protocol.
+I would not recommend you use Civic.